Inner Ecosystem: A Living World Inside You

 Photo Credit: Buddha Doodles

-The good flora help keep the bad flora “in-check” with a 10:1 ratio of good flora to bad flora.
+The good flora help keep bad flora “in-check” with a 10:1 ratio of good flora to bad flora.
 If the bad flora have the opportunity to overtake the good flora then they can quickly establish higher rank and you might find yourself struggling to heal a yeast, bacterial, or viral overgrowth.

 This can happen if YOU (the host of these microorganisms) experience prolonged stress, indulge in processed sugar/refined food, take antibiotics, swim in chlorinated pools, receive a vaccination, take “the pill”, or become pregnant.
 Many women find themselves with a vaginal yeast infection after being sexual with a partner with oral or penile thrush.
 All these examples can cause a disruption in the overall balance of the inner ecosystem.

 Interestingly, an imbalanced inner ecosystem can also cause food intolerances to crop up because of an enzyme deficiency and/or immune reaction.
-You can read more about that here.
+In fact, the gut and immune system are so closely linked that some say the relationship is so strong we are married to our gut microbes.”

 How Bad Flora Overtake Good Flora